 “‘I don’t mind being bone and feathers mom.
 I just want to know what I can do in the air and what I can’t, that’s all.
 I just want to know.’”
 Jonathan’s solution is to practice.
 And, with the encouragement of her first teacher, that’s what Ashley did too.

 I restrain myself.
-Instead I think about Malcolm Gladwell and his idea that most people we consider masters or geniuses were not born that way but simply put in ten thousand hours of deliberate practice towards their craft.
+Instead I think about Malcolm Gladwell and his idea that most people we consider masters or geniuses were not born that way but simply put in hours of deliberate practice towards their craft.
 I think about Ashley getting a job with Disney right after college, and how there is so much more to that story.
-There was singing since age seven, constant training and coaching and deliberate practice since age fourteen.
+There was singing since age seven, constant training and coaching and practice since age fourteen.

 Deliberate practice, though, is different than just doing something over and over again.
 It’s about strategically honing in on weaknesses, spending hours a day in deep concentration, and paying attention what you’re really good at and then working hard to develop that to its highest capacity.

-But sometimes, we need someone outside of ourselves to pay attention, to recognize our talent and tell us, in one way or another, ‘No, you are not delusional.
+But sometimes, we need someone outside of ourselves to pay attention, to recognize our talent and tell us, in one way or another, No, you are not delusional.
 You have something.
 You have a creative capacity, real potential, in this particular thing.
 Develop it.
 Share it.
-Spend your ten thousand hours here.”
+Spend your ten thousand hours here.

 At the theater camp, one of the top casting directors, Dave Clemmons, cast Ashley in his project for the week.
-After one of their first rehearsals, Dave pulled Ashley aside and said, “‘you have to do this the rest of your life.’”
+After one of their first rehearsals, Dave pulled Ashley aside and said, “‘You have to do this the rest of your life.’”

 I think of my first month in community college and the red “see me” that showed up on my first college essay, the one written not because my essay was terrible but because the professor wanted to tell me I should be in the college’s honors program.
 He also told me that day that community college could take me anywhere, that I could get a PhD one day if I wanted to.
 I think of the PhD acceptance letter I got last week.
 I think about how mentors and role models change trajectories.
 This moment with Dave Clemmons changed Ashley’s, especially because of what she did next.